Goguryeo: Internal strife (531 to 551)

 Goguryeo reached its zenith in the 6th century.
 After this, however, it began a steady decline.
 Anjang was assassinated, and succeeded by his brother Anwon, during whose reign aristocratic factionalism increased.
 A political schism deepened as two factions advocated different princes for succession, until the eight-year-old Yang-won was finally crowned.
 But the power struggle was never resolved definitively, as renegade magistrates with private armies appointed themselves de facto rulers of their areas of control.

 Taking advantage of Goguryeo's internal struggle, a nomadic group called the Tuchueh attacked Goguryeo's northern castles in the 550s and conquered some of Goguryeo's northern lands.
-Weakening Goguryeo even more, as civil war continued among feudal lords over royal succession, Baekje and Silla allied to attack Goguryeo from the south in 551.
+Weakening Goguryeo even more, as civil war continued among feudal lords over royal succession, Paekche and Silla allied to attack Goguryeo from the south in 551.

 Conflicts of the late 6th and 7th centuries

 In the late 6th and early 7th centuries, Goguryeo was often in military conflict with the Sui and Tang dynasties of China.
-Its relations with Baekje and Silla were complex and alternated between alliances and enmity.
+Its relations with Paekche and Silla were complex and alternated between alliances and enmity.
 A neighbor in the northwest were the Eastern Türks which was a nominal ally of Goguryeo.

 Goguryeo's loss of the Han River Valley

-In 551 AD, Baekje and Silla entered into an alliance to attack Goguryeo and conquer the Han River valley, an important strategic area close to the center of the peninsula and a very rich agricultural region.
-After Baekje exhausted themselves with a series of costly assaults on Goguryeo fortifications, Silla troops, arriving on the pretense of offering assistance, attacked and took possession of the entire Han River valley in 553.
+In 551 AD, Paekche and Silla entered into an alliance to attack Goguryeo and conquer the Han River valley, an important strategic area close to the center of the peninsula and a very rich agricultural region.
+After Paekche exhausted themselves with a series of costly assaults on Goguryeo fortifications, Silla troops, arriving on the pretense of offering assistance, attacked and took possession of the entire Han River valley in 553.
 Incensed by this betrayal, Seong launched a retaliatory strike against Silla's western border in the following year but was captured and killed.

 The war, along the middle of the Korean peninsula, had very important consequences.
-It effectively made Baekje the weakest player on the Korean peninsula and gave Silla an important resource and population rich area as a base for expansion.
+It effectively made Paekche the weakest player on the Korean peninsula and gave Silla an important resource and population rich area as a base for expansion.
 Conversely, it denied Goguryeo the use of the area, which weakened the kingdom.
 It also gave Silla direct access to the Yellow Sea, opening up direct trade and diplomatic access to the Chinese dynasties and accelerating Silla's adoption of Chinese culture.
 Thus, Silla could rely less on Goguryeo for elements of civilization and could get culture and technology directly from China.
 This increasing tilt of Silla to China would result in an alliance that would prove disastrous for Goguryeo in the late 7th century.